TuanKietTran/flight-statistic/README.md

 - `test/`: Contains unit tests to ensure the quality of the codebase.

 ## Develop
-After setting up, restore the package by running:
+After every pulling repo, restore the package by running:
 ```bash
 pip install -e .
 ```